MillicentKinoti/Hello-Java/README.md

 # Hello-Java
-  This is an Introduction to Java Language guide.
+  This is a quick guide to the Java Language.

   #### => What will be covered
   Java Core